 The Strada Slim is a small, sleek cycling computer, with a wireless speed sensor.
 It stands out from other computers we tested with an incredibly low weight, at just 12g.
 We also like that it is designed to be attached with the included rubber straps rather than zip ties.
-It is not GPS enabled, and thus you are not able to download your ride data, but it is a reliable, easy to use training tool.
+It is not GPS enabled, and thus you are not able to download your ride data, but it is a reliable, easy-to-use training tool.
 When it senses movement it automatically starts recording, so you will never have to worry about turning it on, just get on and ride.
-Not everyone needs an advanced data analysis tool with GPS maps like the Garmin Edge 820 — for some simple is better.
+Not everyone needs an advanced data analysis tool with GPS maps — for some simple is better.

 The Cateye Strada Slim is a wireless cycling computer that does not use GPS or ANT+.
 It can be mounted on the stem or handlebars using the included rubber straps.

 Photo: Curtis Smith

 Ease of Use and Interface

 The Strada Slim lacks visible buttons anywhere on the front of the computer.
 Scrolling through the data points is accomplished by pushing on the lower portion of the computer body, activating a hidden rear button that pushes against the mounting bracket.